 “Why do I do this job?”

-“I love helping people to achieve what they once thought impossible to achieve,” says Rachel, one of our community chaplains.
-“Most people just need support and encouragement, pointing in the right direction to discover what they can do.
+“I love helping people to achieve what they once thought impossible to achieve,” says Liz, one of our Community Chaplains.
+“Giving people hope where they have no hope, support and encouragement, pointing in the right direction to discover what they can do.
 I love seeing the change in clients as they start to see people believing in them – that’s the most rewarding part of what I do.”